Pediatrics 206: Pediatric Infant Palpation

 Dr. Heather Bryce earned Electrical Engineering degrees from the University of Texas and worked successfully in that field for years.
 She then enjoyed raising her little ones while teaching engineering courses at Richland College in Dallas.
 When her children began school, she returned to school herself and earned her DC and Anatomy degrees from Parker College of Chiropractic.
 Upon graduation, she immediately began a successful Chiropractic practice in Dallas and treated patients for several years until moving away from Dallas.
 Continuing her love of education, she was an instructor at the International University in Vienna, Austria and Ukraine for two summers.
 Aside from writing more than one hundred engineering articles that were published in various engineering magazines and journals, she also wrote an article entitled “Memories – My Last Visit with Dr. Jim Parker” that appeared in the February, 1998, issue of the Texas Journal of Chiropractic.
-She presently is a Designated Doctor for the State of Texas.
+She was a designated doctor for the state of Texas until March 2019.

 Before you start the presentation, please read this important information: